 1. Secured Lines of Credit Usually Have Lower Interest Rates

-Perhaps the most important benefit provided by secured loans is that they typically have low interest rates.
+Perhaps the most important benefit of secured loans is that they typically have low-interest rates.
 Lenders calculate risks when setting interest rates; the higher the risks, the higher the interest rate.

-Since a secured line of credit is backed by an asset, risks are lowered for the lender.
-If you default on your line of credit, the lender would sell the repossessed asset to cover their losses.
+Because a secured line of credit is backed by an asset, the lender will take on less risk.
+If you default on your line of credit, the lender will sell the repossessed asset to cover their losses.
 Due to lower risks, lenders can offer more affordable interest rates.

 2. Lower Credit Scores Are Accepted

-Unfortunately, many business owners with poor credit run into challenges when applying for financing.
+Unfortunately, many business owners with poor credit face challenges when applying for financing.
 Luckily, there are lower risks associated with secured lines of credit, so lenders will probably be less concerned with your credit score.
-In fact, one of the main reasons lenders pay so much attention to your credit history is because it indicates your likeliness to repay a loan.
+One of the main reasons lenders pay so much attention to your credit history is because it indicates your likeliness to repay a loan.

 With a secured loan, your collateral lowers risks and increases the likelihood that you’ll make your payments.
 Since you won’t want to lose the asset tied to your secured line of credit, you’ll likely do your best to repay the loan.